Dictatorship: Personalist

 Personalist dictatorships fit the exact classic stereotype of authoritarian rule.
-Within a personalist regime an issue called "The dictator’s dilemma" arises.
-This idea references the heavy reliance on repression of the public in order to stay in power, which creates incentives for all constituents to falsify their preferences, which does not allow for the dictator to know the genuine popular beliefs or his realistic measure of societal support.
+Within a personalist regime, an issue called "the dictator's dilemma" arises.
+This idea references the heavy reliance on repression of the public to stay in power, which creates incentives for all constituents to falsify their preferences, which does not allow for dictators to know the genuine popular beliefs or their realistic measure of societal support.
 As a result of authoritarian politics, a series of major issues may ensue.
-Preference falsification, Internal politics, data scarcity, and restriction of media are just a few examples of the dangers of a personalistic authoritarian regime.
-Although, when it comes to polling and elections a dictator could use his power to override private preferences.
+Preference falsification, internal politics, data scarcity, and restriction on the freedom of the press are just a few examples of the dangers of a personalistic authoritarian regime.
+Although, when it comes to polling and elections a dictator could use their power to override private preferences.
 Many personalist regimes will install open ballots to protect their regimes and implement heavy security measures and censorship for those whose personal preferences do not align with the values of the leader.

 The shift in the power relation between the dictator and their inner circle has severe consequences for the behavior of such regimes as a whole.
 Personalist regimes diverge from other regimes when it comes to their longevity, methods of breakdown, levels of corruption, and proneness to conflicts.
 On average, they last twice as long as military dictatorships, but not as long as one-party dictatorships.
 Personalist dictatorships also experience growth differently, as they often lack the institutions or qualified leadership to sustain an economy.

-Absolute monarchy
+This type of dictatorship has become increasingly prevalent, rising from 28% of authoritarian regimes in 1988 to 52% by 2010, making it the most common form of authoritarianism.
+Power in these regimes is concentrated in the executive branch, supported by subjugated government branches, with a marked absence of effective checks-and-balances.The main contrast between absolutism and personalist rule lies in the source and nature of constraints.
+Absolute monarchy operates within a framework of established (though often unwritten) rules and institutions that legitimize their authority and provide for stable succession.
+The "absolutist bias" of earlier scholars sometimes led to its application to personalist rule and totalitarianism.
+However, in personalist rule, institutions are weakened and de-institutionalized, contrasting with the more structured, albeit legally unrestrained, nature of absolutism.
+Personalist rule is strongly influenced by and overlaps with neo-sultanism, reflecting the process of "sultanization," where a ruler gains undisputed dominance, erodes restraints, and expands systemic corruption through patronal networks.
+This process renders the public sphere increasingly personal and hollows out state institutions.

-An absolute monarchy is a monarchy in which the monarch rules without legal limitations.
-This makes it distinct from constitutional monarchy and ceremonial monarchy.
-In an absolute monarchy, power is limited to the royal family, and legitimacy is established by historical factors.
-Monarchies may be dynastic, in which the royal family serves as a ruling institution similar to a political party in a one-party state, or they may be non-dynastic, in which the monarch rules independently of the royal family as a personalist dictator.
-Monarchies allow for strict rules of succession that produce a peaceful transfer of power on the monarch's death, but this can also result in succession disputes if multiple members of the royal family claim a right to succeed.
-In the modern era, absolute monarchies are most common in the Middle East.
+Scholars like Daniel Chirot suggest that the classical model of tyranny is particularly relevant for understanding 20th-century African personalist dictatorships.
+Therefore, personalist rule captures many features of tyranny in a post-monarchical context, referring to rulers who are "unconstrained by legal checks and balances of power".